automatephp/automate/doc/pages/get-started.md

 The command will verify your PHP settings and launch the download in the current directory.

+Please note that this command is compatible with Linux and macOS systems.
+If you are using Windows, you will need to download the .phar file manually from [github](https://github.com/automatephp/automate/releases).

-## Creating your configuration file
+### 2. Creating your configuration file

 Foremost, you have to create a configuration file for Automate.
 This file is usually located at the root of your project.
 The name of this file must be .automate.yml.